 Cell wall strength, cell division, fruit and seed development and sugar transport are plant functions related to boron (B).
 While boron requirements for optimum plant nutrition are low compared with those of the primary nutrients, the need for boron is especially significant in flowering and seed development.

 Because boron is vital to flower formation and seed production, a decrease in boron supply during this critical stage can result in decreased yields.
-Boron deficiency results in interveinal chlorosis of the plant foliage with brittle leaves in the youngest growth.
+In soybeans, boron deficiency results in interveinal chlorosis of the plant foliage with brittle leaves in the youngest growth.
 Stunted roots with few or no flowers also may be evident.
 Floral buds may wither before opening.

 Soil tests and plant analyses